gbdev/gb-asm-tutorial/src/part3/story-screen.md

 After we've shown the first page and cleared the background, we'll do the same thing for page 2:

-**Add this second implementation of the `DrawText_WithTypewriterEffect` function to draw the second page of our story:**
+**Add this second implementation of the `MultilineTypewriteTextInHL_AtDE` function to draw the second page of our story:**

 ```rgbasm,linenos,start={{#line_no_of "" ../../galactic-armada/src/main/states/story/story-state.asm:story-screen-page2}}
 {{#include ../../galactic-armada/src/main/states/story/story-state.asm:story-screen-page2}}